swilgosz/hanamimastery/data/episodes/53-advanced-forms-in-hanami.md

     hanamirb: https://www.reddit.com/r/hanamirb/comments/XXX
 source: "https://github.com/hanamimastery/episodes/compare/HME053-pre...HME053"
 ---
-Hi there!

 In the previous episode, I made the [introduction to using scopes](/episodes/52-render-flash-the-correct-way) in Hanami 2 applications.
 Today I will dig a bit further, and leverage the [Parts feature](https://guides.hanamirb.org/v2.1/views/parts), so if you're not familiar with this, I'd recommend visiting the guides first or [checking out my previous episodes](https://hanamimastery.com/t/views) on these topics.

-Today I want to tackle the logic extraction from complex forms in Hanami 2, step-by-step, and because of that it can take a while, so **please prepare yourself for a longer episode**.
+Today I want to eliminate all the logic in complex templates in Hanami 2, step-by-step.

+Let's begin.
 ## Overview of the problem

-I have here the registration form I've created for [rendering the flash messages](/episodes/52-render-flash-the-correct-way) tutorial, however, it's not fully functional yet.
+I have here the registration form created for [rendering the flash messages](/episodes/52-render-flash-the-correct-way) tutorial, however, it's not fully functional yet.

 ![Basic form error with no errors](/images/episodes/53/registration-form-all-fields.png)